Seeker1437/ChatAssist/README.md

 	Likelihood of slow internet connection

-•	Tasks
+Tasks
-	o	Create Github for work
+	Create Github for work
-	o	Platform takes form of website
+	Platform takes form of website
-	o	Platform is integrated with Chatbot API o	API platform is setup to accept modules o	Platform accepts commands
+	Platform is integrated with Chatbot API
+	API platform is setup to accept modules
+	Platform accepts commands
-	o	Platform is connected to AWS
+	Platform is connected to AWS
-	o	Platform has a method to determine which commands it is looking for o	Platform is connected to Alexa Ask API o	Platform has a UI
+	Platform has a method to determine which commands it is looking for Platform is connected to Alexa Ask API
+	Platform has a UI
-	o	Platform has an expected workflow the user is able to go through
+	Platform has an expected workflow the user is able to go through Future/Next
-•	Future/Next
-	o	Integration to Facebook API
+	Integration to Facebook API
-	o	Integration to Geolocation
+	Integration to Geolocation
-	o	LORA/Bluetooth Radio Communication
+	LORA/Bluetooth Radio Communication